Island of Iona and the long road winding west

 Iona ferry - five minutes from Fionnphort

-On the way, the most conspicuous feature is the view of the restored abbey in the shadow of the rocky dome of Dun I – the curiously named island high point (pictured here, view from ferry, with Abbey on left).
+On the way, the most conspicuous feature is the view of the restored abbey in the shadow of the rocky dome of Dun I – the curiously named island high point (pictured here, I mean below, view from ferry, with Abbey on left).

 It is usual when writing about Iona to mention a sense of spirituality and how many people make the ‘pilgrimage’ repeatedly and are drawn back.